CommunityDragon/HexDocs/lol/riotapi/getting-started-with-the-riot-games-api.md

     "X-Riot-Token": "RGAPI-b529Ax3f-3Y13-4A9d-a9Y2-10Ab9ecc8494"

 ### Authentication via Query Parameter
-The Riot API also accept your API as a query parameter to the URL.
+The Riot API also accepts your API as a query parameter to the URL.
 This can become trickier as you may need to add extra query parameters to the URL as well.
 The query parameter is `api_key`
 An example URL authenticating by query parameter: